 NOTE: The STI-VS must be invoked before terminating call processing.

-The terminating SP STI-VS uses the “x5u” field in the PASSporT Protected Header per [RFC 8225] to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR.
+The terminating SP STI-VS uses the “x5u” field in the PASSporT Protected Header per [RFC 8225] to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the referenced STI-CR.

 The STI-VS validates the certificate (see Clause 5.3.1 for details) and then extracts the public key.
 It constructs the [RFC 8224] format and uses the public key to verify the signature in the Identity header field, which validates the Caller ID used when signing the INVITE on the originating service provider’s STI-AS.

-The CVT is an optional function that can be invoked to perform call spam analytics or other mitigation techniques and return a response related to what should be signaled to the user for a legitimate or illegitimate call.
+The CVT is an optional function that can be invoked to perform call analytics or other mitigation techniques.
 The CVT may be integrated in the service provider network or outside the service provider network by a third party.

-Depending on the result of the STI validation, the STI-VS determines that the call is to be completed with any appropriate indicator (that may be defined outside of this document) and the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA.
+Depending on the result of verification, the STI-VS determines that the call is to be completed with the appropriate “verstat” value (defined outside of this document) and the INVITE is passed back to the terminating CSCF which continues to set up the call to the terminating SIP UA.

 NOTE: Error cases where verification fails are discussed in Clause 5.3.2.